shogun-toolbox/shogun/doc/cookbook/source/examples/evaluation/cross_validation.rst

 .. sgexample:: cross_validation.sg:create_features_REGRESSION

-Next,we initialize a splitting strategy :sgclass:`CCrossValidationSplitting` (Do not use :sgclass:`CStratifiedCrossValidationSplitting` with regression), which is needed to divide the dataset into :math:`k-` folds for the :math:`k-` fold cross validation.
+Next, we initialize a splitting strategy :sgclass:`CCrossValidationSplitting` (Do not use :sgclass:`CStratifiedCrossValidationSplitting` with regression), which is needed to divide the dataset into :math:`k-` folds for the :math:`k-` fold cross validation.
 We also have to decide on an evaluation criterion class (from :sgclass:`CEvaluation`) to evaluate the performance of the trained models.
 Here, we use :sgclass:`CMeanSquaredError`.
 We then instantiate a :sgclass:`CCrossValidation` instance and set the number of cross validation's runs.